redpanda-data/connect/website/docs/components/processors/merge_json.md

 </TabItem>
 </Tabs>

-Parses selected messages of a batch as JSON documents, attempts to merge them into one single JSON document and then writes it to a new message at the end of the batch.

-Merged parts are removed unless `retain_parts` is set to true.
-The new merged message will contain the metadata of the first part to be merged.

 The functionality of this processor depends on being applied across messages that are batched.
 You can find out more about batching [in this doc](/docs/configuration/batching).